verse91/Ax-Shell/README.md

 > [!NOTE]
 > You need a functioning Hyprland installation.
+> This will also enable NetworkManager if it is not already enabled.

 ### Arch Linux

 > [!TIP]
 > This command also works for updating an existing installation!

+**Run the following command in your terminal once logged into Hyprland:**
 ```bash
 curl -fsSL https://raw.githubusercontent.com/Axenide/Ax-Shell/main/install.sh | bash
 ```